University of Nevada, Reno School of Medicine

 The University of Nevada, Reno School of Medicine is an academic division of the University of Nevada, Reno and grants the Doctor of Medicine (MD) degree.
 The School of Medicine was founded on March 25, 1969, as the first medical school in the state of Nevada.
-More than 1,500 MDs have graduated from the School of Medicine.
+More than 2,600 MDs have graduated from the School of Medicine.
 The pre-clinical campus is located in Reno, but the third and fourth years can be spent in hospitals and clinics throughout Nevada.
 Residencies associated with the School of Medicine are located in Reno.
 Students may earn the MD-MPH, MD-MBA or MD–PhD degrees as well.

 Affiliated hospitals

-The School of Medicine has affiliations with many hospitals from Nevada, Arizona and other states, including the following.
+The School of Medicine has affiliations with the following hospitals: